mikachou90/go-matsuri/README.md

 This is my first side project which is created with React, Next.js, Tailwind css and firebase.

 【Project Concept】
-Due to my past experiences in travel services and traveling experince, I hope to share with fellow travel enthusiasts the various festivals I have encountered during my journeys on this website.
-By doing so, I aim to provide insights into local cultural experiences for travelers in Japan.
-Additionally, I encourage other users to share their own festival experiences or gathered information, thereby fostering a community where we collectively contribute to information sharing.
+Due to my past experiences in travel services and self-guided trips, I hope to share the festivals I have encountered during my journeys with people who love traveling on this website.
+By doing so, I aim to provide insights into local cultural experiences for travelers in Japan or people who are planning to travel to Japan.
+Additionally, I encourage any users to share their own festival experiences or gathered information, thereby fostering a community where we collectively contribute to information sharing.

 --